-The city of Corinth, Mississippi and Municipal Court Judge John C. Ross are operating a modern-day debtors’ prison, unlawfully jailing poor people for their inability to pay bail and fines.
+The city of Corinth, Mississippi, and Municipal Court Judge John C. Ross operated a modern-day debtors’ prison, unlawfully jailing poor people for their inability to pay bail and fines.
 The SPLC and another civil rights group filed a federal class action lawsuit that ended with a settlement agreement to stop the practice and ensure people arrested without a warrant see a judge within 48 hours.

-The lawsuit was filed in the U.S. District Court for the Northern District of Mississippi Aberdeen Division.
-It describes how Judge Ross and the city of Corinth routinely violate the constitutional rights of people facing misdemeanor or municipal charges by holding them in jail until they pay bail money or their fine, without taking into account their ability to pay, as the law requires.
+The lawsuit was filed in the U.S. District Court for the Northern District of Mississippi, Aberdeen Division.
+It describes how the judge and the city routinely violated the constitutional rights of people facing misdemeanor or municipal charges by holding them in jail until they paid bail money or their fine, without taking into account their ability to pay as the law requires.

 Because Ross only held court on Mondays, people may have languished in jail for a week or longer before their initial court appearance to determine probable cause and assess conditions of release.
 Once defendants made it to court, the judge asked if they admitted to or denied the charges.

 People who admitted to the charges were assessed a fine and required to pay at least a sizeable down payment.
 If the individual could not pay, they were required to sit out their fine at a rate of $25 per day.
 Ross made no inquiry into their ability to pay.
 He also failed to inform them of their right to counsel before jailing them for nonpayment.

 The SPLC and the MacArthur Justice Center at the University of Mississippi School of Law had investigated the court’s practices over the course of a year.
 The groups encountered many indigent defendants who were either threatened with jail time or spent a considerable time in jail for their inability to pay court-imposed fines and costs.